aws-samples/aws-lambda-clickhouse/README.md

 # License

 This sample is licensed under the MIT-0 License.
-See the LICENSE file.
+See [LICENSE](LICENSE) .